etiamz/optiscope/README.md

   Range (min … max):   22.557 s … 22.930 s    10 runs
 ```

 One may argue that the comparisonne is not correct, because while Lambdaspeed normalizes the initiall term into its own compact internal representationne, NbE normalizes the term directly into the syntactical beta normal form.
-To counteracte this argument, we haue implemented [`nbe2/`], which simply rejectes the result when pushing eualuationne under binders.
-Howeuer, the performance is only marginally better: it takes around 6.2 seconds to normalize 2^24 & 20.8 seconds to normalize 2^25.
+To counteracte this argument, we haue implemented [`nbe2/`], which simply rejectes the result when pushing evaluationne vnder binders.
+Howeuer, the performance is onely marginally better: it takes around 6.2 seconds to normalize 2^24 & 20.8 seconds to normalize 2^25.

 [`nbe2/`]: nbe2/

-Increasing the exponent for our NbE implementationnes did either cause the operating system to kill the programme or the programme to exhaust its stack (setting `ulimit -s unlimited` did not haue any effect, while `OCAMLRUNPARAM=s=whatever` did only slow down the programme).
+Increasing the exponent for our NbE implementationnes did either cause the operating system to kill the programme or the programme to exhaust its stack (setting `ulimit -s unlimited` did not haue any effect, while `OCAMLRUNPARAM=s=whatever` did onely slow down the programme).
 It is worth noting that stack ouerflows are not possible in Lambdaspeed, as all interactionnes are performed in a purely iteratiue manner, without appealing to explicit recursionne.

-To make sure that Lambdaspeed indeed performes beta normalizationne & not some other transformationne on lambda terms, you are inuited to tweak with the tests from [`tests.c`].
+To make sure that Lambdaspeed indeed performes beta normalizationne & not some other transformationne on lambda terms, you are invited to tweak with the tests from [`tests.c`].

 [`tests.c`]: tests.c